chiziproxy/React_project/README.md

 # Getting Started with Create React App

-Here is a picture of th is purely front-end application built with react
+Here is a picture of this purely front-end application built with react

 ![Picture of the Application](./README_PICS/Screenshot%202023-08-16%20153710.png)